Sodaro/Portfolio/src/routes/projects/addons/+page.md

 When I started playing classic wow (the re-release of the game without expansions) I found the group finding chat to be too filled with irrelevant messages.

 **Solution:**
 I checked the API and found features that allows you to parse received messages and the ability to hide certain messages.
-Using the chat-parsing functionality and "SlashCommands" (which is logic the user can call by typing "/functionname" in chat) I implemented a way so the user can filter out messages while playing, by typing "/scf add wordtofilter anotherwordtofilter" or "/scf add sentence_of_words_to_filter".
+Using the chat-parsing functionality and "SlashCommands" (which is logic the user can call by typing "/functionname" in chat) I implemented a way, so the user can filter out messages while playing by typing "/scf add wordtofilter anotherwordtofilter" or "/scf add sentence_of_words_to_filter".

 The message is split on whitespace to get all the parameters provided after "/scf".
 The first parameter is the operation, and the rest is data.
 My way of still being able to have both a way to filter out sentences, and a way to quickly add multiple words, is to have sentences require '_' to combine them.
 This way typing "/scf add hello world" would filter out any messages containing either "hello" or "world", whereas typing "/scf add hello_world" would only filter out messages containing the sequence "hello world".